 It is the policy of the University to adhere to the following:

-All entering students seeking an associate or baccalaureate degree must provide valid ACT scores (within the last five (5) years) or must take the ACCUPLACER examination in the areas of writing skills, mathematics, and reading.
+All entering students seeking an associate or baccalaureate degree must provide valid ACT/SAT/Smarter Balanced scores (within the last five (5) years) or must take the ACCUPLACER examination in the areas of writing skills, mathematics, and reading.

 Students (first-time and transfer) who score 17 or less on the ACT in reading are required to successfully (RS grade) complete READ 041, Reading for College Success, within their first 30 credit hours.

-Transfer students with fewer than 30 credits completed and without ACT scores are required to complete the ACCUPLACER examination in the area of reading.
+Transfer students with fewer than 30 credits completed and without ACT/SAT/Smarter Balanced scores are required to complete the ACCUPLACER examination in the area of reading.

 Students may challenge their placement by taking the ACCUPLACER examination.
 Students are allowed two (2) challenges.
 If the student’s score is 85 or greater on the ACCUPLACER Classic Reading examination or 261 or greater on the ACCUPLACER Next Generation Reading examination, the student will not be required to complete READ 041.